Fast chess: Overview

-Rapid (FIDE), quick (USCF), or active
+Rapid

-Time controls for each player in a game of rapid chess are, according to FIDE, more than 10 minutes but less than 60 minutes.
-Rapid chess can be played with or without time increments for each move.
-When time increments are used, a player can automatically gain, for instance, ten more seconds on the clock after each move.
-Rapid chess was called active chess by FIDE between 1987 and 1989.
+Time controls for each player in a rapid game are, according to FIDE, more than 10 minutes but less than 60 minutes based on a 60-move game.
+Rapid chess is called quick chess by the US Chess Federation.
 For the FIDE World Rapid Championship, each player has 15 minutes plus 10 seconds additional time per move starting from move 1.